 HELMET - A helmet is essential (it actually can provide shade and keep you cooler when moving).
 Many people wear a bandanna under the helmet to absorb sweat and block bugs.
-There are some very comfortable headbands and caps for riding.
+There are some very comfortable headbands and caps to wear under your helmet too.

 SHORTS - Most people will tell you that a good pair of riding shorts can make all the difference in comfort.
 Bicycling shorts are made with a pad to protect you, absorb sweat and they have no seams to dig into your skin.
 Cycling shorts also fit snug, so they become a second slayer of skin, effectively making a barrier for chafing.

 SHOES - A good pair of shoes can affect comfort, pedaling efficiency, come in a vast variety, and can even have a cleat on the sole to latch onto the pedal.
 Bicycling shoes have a stiff sole, supporting the foot, easing foot fatigue, and improving the transfer of effort to the bike.
 Bike control is improved, especially if you use a toe clip/strap or a cleat with "clipless" pedals.

 GLOVES - Gloves come in many colors and styles.
 For road or urban riding, finger-less gloves work well.
 For the trail, full-finger gloves are the best choice.
 Gloves improve grip, protect your hands from blisters, can be had with gel inserts, and protect you hands when you have a mishap.

 BACKPACK/HYDRATION - These days, bicyclists have a huge variety of backpacks to choose from.
 Carry supplies - especially water - extra clothing, food, your phone, tools and much more (Jessica even carries her dog!).
 They are found in myriad sizes and types, with one for every use.